-Most people approach study abroad as a customer to a travel agency, captivated by glossy images of fascinating places to see.
-Maybe you’re thinking of going to the place you’ve always dreamed of.
+Most students approach studying abroad as would a customer a travel agency, captivated by glossy images of fascinating places to see.
+Maybe you’re thinking of going to the place of which you’ve always dreamed.
 Maybe you’re so captivated by wanderlust, you’d be happy to go anywhere that lets you travel as often as possible.

 But what if there was a different starting point for discerning God’s invitation to study abroad?
 What if the starting point was not where do I want to go, but why and how?

-Of all the benefits that study abroad offers, InterVarsity believes that following Jesus into a new place and partnering with God’s purposes in the world will be one of the longest lasting fruits of a study abroad opportunity in your life.
+Of all the benefits studying abroad offers, InterVarsity believes that following Jesus into a new place and partnering with God’s purposes in the world will be one of the longest lasting fruits of a study abroad opportunity in your life.

-From the very beginning, Jesus called his followers to go to the ends of the earth, to cross cultures, to bear witness to the gospel in the unfamiliar.
+From the very beginning, Jesus called his followers to go to the ends of the earth, to cross cultures, to bear witness to the gospel to unfamiliar people and places.
 That’s how the church has always been.